RichLewis007/AI-Asteroids/README.md

 All code in the 1 html file.

 ## Features
-- Control your ship using the keyboard or mouse
+- Control your ship using the keyboard or mouse, but in a different way from the traditional "Asteroids" games.
+USe the WASD or cursor keys to move the spaceship, and use the mouse to aim the ship's blaster.
+Press space or left click to shoot where the mouse pointer is aiming.
+I think this is a better way to control the ship than the old, keyboard-only setup.
+Do you?
-- Crazy simple sound effects
+- Crazy simple sound effects, with custom composed explosion sound, etc.
 - CRAZY SPACE ACTION!
 - Uses GSAP for animation: https://gsap.com/
 - Uses Tone library for sounds: https://tonejs.github.io/